 Also, please be sure to carefully read the detailed advice of the various DAW in the Third party integration section of this guide and refer to the various provided templates.

 When dealing with SPAT Send and Return, you do not need to have a hardware device configured in the preference.
 In this case, SPAT Revolution will automatically adapt its sampling rate and synchronize to the incoming software audio I/O.

 Sync issues encountered in SPAT Revolution when using the Local Audio Path workflow can often be fixed when following some guidelines for routing order inside the DAW.
 Thanks to the various DAW templates, this is done for the users.

 To work properly, the SEND plug-ins instances must be processed by the DAW before the RETURN plug-in instances.
 To force the DAW to process this way, each track with SEND plug-in inserted must be routed (directly or indirectly) to the tracks hosting a RETURN plug-in, using DAW internal routing.

 Following are four examples of recommended practice with DAW routing, which should cover the main use cases.
 If your problems persist even after implementing these suggestions, don’t hesitate to drop us a line at FLUX:: support.

-PLEASE NOTE: In the current version 20.12, the mixing of HARDWARE inputs and LOCAL AUDIO PATH may report a sync loss, as SPAT Revolution cannot guarantee correct sync in this scenario.
+PLEASE NOTE: The mixing of HARDWARE inputs and LOCAL AUDIO PATH may report a sync loss, as SPAT Revolution cannot guarantee correct sync in this scenario.
 Proceed with caution if this is unavoidable.
-This is not officially supported.
+This is not officially supported._

 SPAT RETURN plug-in on master track